isaacrobinson2000/CursorCreate/README.md

 #### From PyPI:

-CursorCreate is also avaibable on PyPI.
-To install it, exectute one of the commands below:
+CursorCreate is also available on PyPI.
+To install it, execute one of the commands below:
 ```bash
 # For only command line support:
 pip install CursorCreate